TadiT7/treble_experimentations_wiki/Huawei-P9.md

 ### Installation steps:
 * Backup all your internal-storage stuff
-* Perform a factory reset, **remember to use your stock recovery if you HAVEN'T decrypted your device.**
+* Perform a factory reset
-* Flash your GSI image to /system.
-This can be done with fastboot or TWRP. **The latter is recommended because it's less prone to errors with ROMs bigger than 450 MB**.
+* Flash your GSI image to /system
-* Flash this ZIP to your system
+* Flash the below ZIPs to get correct behavior

 ### Restoring Camera:
-* Install TWRP in fastboot by flashing it to recovery_ramdisk.
-* Reboot to TWRP by executing `fastboot reboot recovery`
-* In TWRP: flash [this ZIP](https://forum.xda-developers.com/p9/themes/p9-camera-treble-gsi-t4006381) to restore your Camera app and libraries.
+* Flash [this ZIP](https://forum.xda-developers.com/p9/themes/p9-camera-treble-gsi-t4006381) to restore your Camera app and libraries.

-### Restoring Offline Charging:
+### Restoring essential functions:
-* Install TWRP in fastboot by flashing it to recovery_ramdisk.
-* Reboot to TWRP by executing `fastboot reboot recovery`
-* In TWRP: flash [Offline_charging_fix_for_GSIs-Hi6250.zip](https://forum.xda-developers.com/attachment.php?attachmentid=4771494&d=1559676926) to restore offline charging abilities.
+* Flash [this ZIP]().
+It is highly recommended NOT TO skip this one!

 ### Google Apps (GApps):
-* Flash in TWRP an appropriate package from [OpenGApps](https://opengapps.org/), **it MUST be Android 9.0 for ARM64 devices**.
+* Flash in TWRP an appropriate package from [OpenGApps](https://opengapps.org/).
+Choose the correct Android version package for ARM64.

-#### Note: OpenGapps for Android 9.0 (Pie) is now working for Pie GSIs.